park-bench/parkbench-common/README.md

 are assumed to be in the format defined by the ConfigParser Python module.
 This library is **not** a general purpose library and is only intended for use by the Parkbench project.

-confighelper is licensed under the GNU GPLv3.
+_confighelper_ is licensed under the GNU GPLv3.

 This is software is still in _beta_ and may not be ready for use in a production environment.

 Bug fixes are welcome!

 ## Prerequisites
+This software is currently only supported in Ubuntu 18.04.

 Currently, the only supported method for installation of this project is building and installing a Debian package.
 The rest of these instructions make the following assumptions:

-*   Your package is intended to run on Ubuntu 18.04 LTS.
-(Other operating systems may work, but are not supported.)
-*   `debhelper`, dh-python`, `python-all`, and `python-setuptools` are installed on your build server.
+*   `debhelper`, `dh-python`, `python-all`, and `python-setuptools` are installed on your build server.
-*   You are already familiar with using a Linux terminal.
+*   You are familiar with using a Linux terminal.
-*   You are familiar with using `git` and GitHub.
-*   You are already somewhat familiar with using `debuild`.
+*   You are somewhat familiar with using `debuild`.

 ## Steps to Build and Install